tcodes0/tt/README.md

 ## tt

-if not tracking, start a new entry if tracking, stop
+if no config files, print help and exit else if not tracking, start a new entry if tracking, stop

+## tt "task"

+if no config files, create config files with defaults if not tracking, start a new entry and assign "task" as the task for entry if tracking, assign "task" as the task for entry

+## tt new ["task"]

+if not tracking, start a new entry. if "task" assign new task name to "task" if tracking, stop current task, print summary, start new task. if "task" assign new task name to "task"

+## tt rm [<what>]

+if tracking error.
+else remove last entry from state. if <what> remove <what> from state.

+## tt log [<when>]["last"]

+if not tracking, prints today's history info. if no <when> default to "today" if <when>, print <when> time window.
+  "last" shows last task only.
+else shows info on current task

 ## tt config

 access configs tru cli

-## tt in <name>

-start a new entry
-optionally assign <name> as the task for entry warn if already in

-## tt out

-stop tracking the current entry if not tracking print a warning

-## tt task

-sets current task name
-if not tracking print a warning

-## tt log [<when>] ["last"]
+## tt -h | --help | help

-prints history info.
-defaults to "today", supports a <when> time window "last" shows last task only if not tracking print a warning
+print CLI help message

 ## Misc

 make a folder ~/.tt
-make config file ~/.tt/ttrc.json make history file ~/.tt/history.json
+make config file ~/.tt/ttrc.json make history file ~/.tt/history.json make state file ~/.tt/state.json

 type `tt`
-no entries, so it starts logging an unnamed. type `tt task`, to set the task do some work type `tt`, to stop tracking tt prints the task summary, with duration. type `tt log` to see today's entries feel happy wrote `tt`.
+no entries, so it starts logging an unnamed. type `tt foo`, to set the task to "foo" do some work type `tt`, to stop tracking tt prints the task summary, with duration. type `tt log` to see today's entries.

+type `tt`
+no entries, so it starts logging an unnamed. tt prints text indicating it started a new task. type `tt foo`, to set the task to "foo" do some work type `tt new bar`, to auto stop "foo" and start a new task "bar" tt prints "foo" summary, with duration. tt prints text indicating it started a new task. type `tt` to stop "bar"